tytydraco/yessleep/out/The_Man_Who_Stepped_Backward.md

 But I can’t stop thinking of the way the world looked when he just disappeared.
 And his words still ring in my ears, leaving tinges of fear and uncertainty:

 “You’ll know them when they come.”

+\----------------------------------------------------------------------------------------------------------------------------

+This all happened a few nights ago...and for the first couple of days, the cube was just that: a cube.
+Silent, still, just a weird thing taking up space on my table.

+Then, late last night...it hummed.
+I heard it from my bedroom.
+It was just once, but it was enough.
+The sound was low, like a bass note I could literally feel in my teeth.

+I slowly walked into the living room, wielding a plastic cosplay sword (you know, to do some damage if need be) but the living room was still.

+I looked at the cube from a distance, but didn't touch it.
+I somehow felt that would result in my "answering it," which the dude explicitly instructed me *not to do*.

+But as I was looking at it, I think for a split second I saw something shift across its surface.
+Not a reflection but almost as if...something inside were pushing outward.

+Oh and that scratching sound I was hearing?
+Yea, it's gotten louder now.
+I can't tune it out no matter what I do.

+I don't know what the fuck is going to happen when/if it hums again, and I'm almost sure that I definitely do not want to know...